tyedem/Financial_Planner/README.md

 The first tool allows users to visualize their composed by investments in shares and cryptocurrencies to assess if they have enough money as an emergency fund.

-The second tool is a retirement planning tool that uses Alpaca API to fetch historical closing prices for a retirement portfolio composed of stocks and bonds, then runs Monte Carlo simulations to project the portfolio performance at 30 years.
-You will then use the Monte Carlo data to calculate the expected portfolio returns given a specific initial investment amount.
+The second tool is a retirement planning tool that uses Alpaca API to fetch historical closing prices for a retirement portfolio composed of stocks and bonds, then runs Monte Carlo simulations to project the portfolio performance at 30 years, 10 years and 5 years.
+I then use the Monte Carlo data to calculate the expected portfolio returns given a specific initial investment amount.

 ### Resources